SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab5/README.md

 # Getting Started

 ## Set up GitHub on your truck!
 First, you will connect your truck to one group member's GitHub account using an SSH key. **Note** You can copy and paste within an Ubuntu terminal by using ctrl+shift+C and ctrl+shift+V respectively!
+1. Open a new terminal and SSH into your truck.
+    ```bash
+    ssh nvidia@<IP OF YOUR ROBOT>
+    ```
-In your terminal, run
+2. In your truck's terminal run
 ```bash
 # Install packages to use GitHub and copy/paste
 sudo apt install git xclip